chocolatey/docs/input/en-us/how-tos/parse-packageparameters-argument.md

 Write-Debug "This would be the Chocolatey Silent Arguments: $silentArgs"
 ~~~

 **NOTE**: In the above example, `Get-PackageParameters` will already be available because chocolatey-core.extensions is an extension package.
 Chocolatey automatically loads up PowerShell modules installed as extensions (so you don't need the Import-Module in your chocolateyInstall.ps1 script).
-See [[Extensions|How-To-Create-Extensions]].
+See [Extensions](./how-tos/create-extensions).

 <a name="step-3-alternative---set-up-your-own-parsing"></a>
 ### Step 3 (alternative) - Set up Your Own Parsing [DEPRECATED]